Building A Minecraft Server With 12 Year Old PC + Tutorial (PaperMC, Docker, DDNS, Port Forwarding)

 -

-to confirm and enter your password. -
+Type yes to confirm and enter your password.

 (Optional) Use a GUI client like PuTTY or Solar-PuTTY.